khalid-hussain/shaheen/chap17.md

 "What is that?"

-"The people think that the Frontier Falcon is no other person but Badr Bin Mughira.
+"The people think that the Frontier Falcon is no other person but Badr bin Mughira.
 Some of the prisoners of our army who have escaped, have confirmed this.
 The King is also of the same view.
 It could be possible that Abu Abdullah has not killed him."